Aircraft Mechanic

 Hi, is it possible that a woman like me can enter this aircraft mechanic industry?
 I have been a prototype technician and im really into working using my hands.
 Im just worried that nobody will hire me since this is a man dominated world.

-Asked by Apple about 8 years ago
+Asked by Apple over 8 years ago

 I think you should have a good chance at having good opportunities for a successful career in this industry.
 You know the old song, "The Times They Are a Changin' "; and that is more true all the time I think.